UKCloud/documentation/articles/connectivity/conn-faq-n3.md

 - Unlimited connections into environments - £3500 per month

-UKCloud pricing is available via the G-Cloud Digital Marketplace.
+UKCloud pricing is available via the [*UKCloud Pricing Guide*](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf).

 ### Is there a minimum commitment period?